codefresh-io/cap-docs.codefresh.io/_docs/reference/behind-the-firewall.md

 {% endraw %}
 {% endhighlight %}

-Once you trigger the pipeline, the Codefresh builder will communicate with your private GIT instance and checkout code.
+Once you trigger the CI pipeline, the Codefresh builder will communicate with your private GIT instance and checks out code.

->Note that currently there is a limitation in regards to the location of the `codefresh.yml` file.
-Only the [inline mode]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#writing-codefresh-yml-in-the-gui) is supported.
-Soon we will allow the loading of the pipeline from the git repository itself.
+>Note that currently there is a limitation on the location of the `codefresh.yml` file.
+Only the [inline mode]({{site.baseurl}}/docs/pipelines/pipelines/#writing-codefresh-yml-in-the-gui) is supported.
+Soon we will allow the loading of the pipeline from the Git repository itself.

-You can also use a [network proxy]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/#using-git-behind-a-proxy) for the Git clone step.
+You can also use a [network proxy]({{site.baseurl}}/docs/pipelines/steps/git-clone/#using-git-behind-a-proxy) for the Git clone step.

 #### Adding triggers from private GIT repositories

-In the previous section we have seen how a pipeline can check out code from the internal git repository.
-We also need to setup a trigger so that every time a commit happens (or any other supported event), the Codefresh pipeline will be triggered automatically.
+In the previous section we have seen how a CI pipeline can check out code from an internal Git repository.
+We also need to set up a trigger, so that every time a commit or any other supported event occurs, the Codefresh CI pipeline is triggered automatically.

-If you have installed the [optional app-proxy]({{site.baseurl}}/docs/administration/codefresh-runner/#optional-installation-of-the-app-proxy), adding a trigger can be done exactly like the SAAS version of Codefresh, using only the Codefresh UI.
+If you have installed the [optional app-proxy]({{site.baseurl}}/docs/installation/codefresh-runner/#optional-installation-of-the-app-proxy), adding a trigger can be done exactly like the SAAS version of Codefresh, using only the Codefresh UI.

 If you haven't installed the app-proxy, then adding a Git trigger is a two-step process:

-1. First we setup a webhook endpoint in Codefresh.
+1. First we set up a webhook endpoint in Codefresh.
 1. Then we create the webhook call in the side of the the GIT provider.

 > To support triggers based on  PR (Pull Request) events, it is mandatory to install `app-proxy`.